 There’s no need to worry.
-Cold brew coffee does contain more coffee than water compared to other caffeinated beverages, but it doesn’t have to be stronger if you don’t want it to be.
+Cold brew coffee contains more coffee than water than other caffeinated beverages, but it doesn’t have to be stronger if you don’t want it to be.
 It’s all about how you make it!

 Even if you brew stronger coffee, you can always dilute your cold brew by adding milk, ice, or water.

-What Do You Need to Make Cold Brew Coffee?
+What Do You Need for Homemade Cold Brew Coffee?

 Now it’s time to talk equipment.
 Here is what you should have ready as you prepare to make cold brew coffee at home.